 Shop Wholesalers for Bouquets

-To get the best bang for your buck, don’t overlook promotional deals from wholesalers such as Costco or Sam’s Club.
-At Costco, for example, you can preorder 50 stems of red and white Valentine’s Day roses for $49.99 — and that includes shipping and handling.
+To get the best bang for your buck, don’t overlook promotional deals from wholesalers.
+At Sam’s Club, for example, you can pre-order a dozen European-cut roses for $39.98.

 Pro Tip: You can also pick a delivery date and add a custom message.
 Even though the flowers don’t come with a vase, what you’ll pay compared to a custom vase arrangement from a local florist could be a win-win for everyone.